Green-Software-Foundation/certification/planning/certification-update-plan.md

 ### What the reviewer concretely does to issue a certificate

-The reviewer's only interaction with this platform is inserting a single row into the `sci_approvals` table in the Supabase dashboard.
+The reviewer's only interaction with the platform is calling the issuance API.
 Everything else happens automatically.

 The current Supabase database has three tables (no migration files exist;
 the schema is managed via the Supabase web dashboard):